What to expect

 Day Seven: Dwejra Lines Walk, Malta

-Enjoy countryside views as we walk along the Dwejra Lines, a section of the Victoria Lines.
-These are a complex network of 19th-Century linear fortifications.
-Learn about the history of 'Our Lady of Itria' Chapel and the legendary beginnings of Tal-Isperanza chapel.
-The walk passes through the quaint streets of Mosta village.
-Admire the magnificent Mosta Dome and the upward spiralling pattern of the dome interior.
+Enjoy countryside views as we walk along the Dwejra Lines, part of the Victoria Lines—a complex network of 19th-century linear fortifications.
+Along the way, we learn about the history of the ‘Our Lady of Itria’ Chapel and the legendary origins of Tal-Iperanza Chapel.
+The walk continues through the quaint streets of Mosta, where we admire the magnificent Mosta Dome and its impressive spiralling interior.

 - Breakfast & Dinner Included

-Time for our final farewells as we depart for our flight home.
+Time for our final farewells as we transfer to Malta International Airport for our onward flight.

 - Breakfast Included